ericcornelissen/shescape/CONTRIBUTING.md

 ### Test Organization

-The tests for the project are organized at the levels unit, integration, end-to-end (e2e), and compatibility.
+The tests for the project are organized into the levels unit, integration, end-to-end (e2e), and compatibility.
 Each level focusses on testing different aspects of the project.